prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 This module will perform its tasks with the CMP prior to the auction starting.
 A rough synopsis of this interaction process would be:

-1. Fetch the user's encoded consent string from the CMP (note - in the the case of a new user, the CMP will respond only once there is consent information available; ie they picked their consent choices).
+1. Fetch the user's encoded consent string from the CMP (see note below regarding a workflow variance for new users).
 2. With a valid set of consent information, we will incorporate this data into the auction objects (for adapters to collect) and then allow the auction to proceed.

+Note - In the the case of a new user, the CMP will respond only once there is consent information available; ie the user picked their consent choices.
+Given this can take some time for the average user, coupled into the module is a timeout setting.
-There are timeout settings in place in the module to permit this interaction with the CMP a specified length of time to operate before it's unacceptable or assumed an issue has occurred.
+With this timeout setting in place, the CMP will be permitted a specified amount of time to operate before it's deemed unacceptable or it's assumed an issue has occurred.

 When either this timeout occurs or if an error from the CMP is thrown, one of two options are taken; either: